 Of course, the scammer doesn’t actually have your pet and has simply repeated all the information that you yourself have provided on line.

-Ical has identified more than 50 identified victims in August 2019 alone – and that is those who were reported!
+Ical has identified many victims of this scam – and that is those who were reported!
 They ask you to inform the police if this happens to you, and also to report to them.

 The scam is punishable by 5 years in prison and a fine of 375,000 euros.